radicle-dev/radicle-alpha/docs/source/reference.rst

 ``(dict-from-seq xs)``
 ~~~~~~~~~~~~~~~~~~~~~~

-Creates a dictionary from a seq of key-value pairs.
+Creates a dictionary from a list of key-value pairs.

 ``(keys d)``
 ~~~~~~~~~~~~